 - removal of the scrap metal and cabling.
-Where possible, these materials will be recycled, with non-recyclable materials taken to an approved disposal site - removal of support structures and foundations unless the landowner requests otherwise.
+Where possible, these materials will be recycled, with non-recyclable materials taken to an approved disposal site - removal of support structures and foundations.
 These materials will be recycled where possible - site cleanup and regrading to original contours, and any damage to tile drainage system to be repaired/replaced - planting of leguminous crops to provide a rapid return of nutrients and soil structure.

-Once the Project, other materials, and road network are removed from the site, the fields will be returned to their condition prior to the Project at the discretion of the landowner.
+Once the Project, other materials, and road network are removed from the site, lands on the Project location will be restored to a condition suitable for agricultural use.